Tosh.0: History

 In 2015, the series was sold into syndication, to air on local stations in major US cities, and in other local markets for late-night weekend spots.

 Syndication ad-sales and distribution were done through syndicators Debmar-Mercury and CBS Television Distribution.

 The 12th season was originally scheduled to premiere on March 17, 2020, before the COVID-19 pandemic stopped the show's tapings.
 On August 20, 2020, one day after the cancellation of Drunk History, Comedy Central announced that season 12 will be Tosh.0s final season.
-The show was previously renewed for four more seasons, but this decision was reversed as Comedy Central transitions away from live action original programming to adult animation.
+The show was previously renewed for four more seasons, but this decision was reversed as Comedy Central began transitioning away from live action original programming to adult animation.
 The 12th and final season premiered on September 15, 2020, and concluded on November 24, 2020.